“I accept chaos, I’m not sure whether it accepts me.”

 Eh.
 October was pretty uneventful.
-The chef carved his first jack-o-lantern.
-He was pretty excited about that.
+I carved a jack-o-lantern.
 I got my period on Halloween and spent the rest of the day in complete misery, skipping out on the scary movie night Jessica had planned and sucking my thumb in bed instead.

 Wait, no – I was shortlisted for the NY Times gig in November.
 Yeesh…is 2017 over yet?